Standup4AI/dataset/README.md

 ## 📧 Contact

-For questions or issues, please open a GitHub issue or contact the authors through the EMNLP submission system.
+* For questions, issues, please open a GitHub issue or contact the corresponding author: `vbarriere@dcc.uchile.cl`.
+Dataset available on demand (research purposes only).
+This mail can be used to handle data removal requests.

 ---

 **Note**: This repository is under active development.
-Features and documentation may be updated as we prepare for the final EMNLP 2025 submission.
+Features and documentation may be updated as we prepare a newer version of the dataset with more diversity.